 About

-During his first term in office, Congressman Ivey also served on the Judiciary Committee and the Homeland Security Committee.
+During his first term in office, Congressman Ivey also served on the Judiciary Committee.
 He was proud to be selected by Democratic Leader Hakeem Jeffries to join the Task Force on the Attempted Assassination of Donald J. Trump.
 On this task force, Congressman Ivey worked across the aisle to identify key failures and security risks within the Secret Service.
+As a former prosecutor, Congressman Ivey brings an informed, objective perspective to his work in the House of Representatives and his advocacy for social justice.

 Early Life

 Ivey grew up in Rocky Mount, North Carolina, and Dale City, Virginia.
 In North Carolina, his hometown was still segregated when he started school.
 But his parents were local leaders, and they sparked his steadfast commitment to educational and economic equity.
-Ivey’s mother was one of the first Black teachers at four different all-white schools, and his father worked for Manpower, a War on Poverty agency that helped unemployed workers in eastern North Carolina get workforce training and find jobs.
-After his family moved north to Dale City, Virginia, Ivey attended Gar-Field High School.
-He was President of the Math Club and Chess Club, Vice President of the National Honor Society, and captain of the varsity basketball team, which went to the Virginia Regional Finals in his senior year.
+Ivey’s mother was one of the first black teachers at four different all-white schools, and his father worked for Manpower, a War on Poverty agency that helped unemployed workers in eastern North Carolina get workforce training and find jobs.

 In 1983, Ivey graduated with honors from Princeton University.
 Three years later, he graduated from Harvard Law School, and his legal career formally began.
 His first job out of law school was in the litigation department at the prestigious Baltimore law firm of Gordon, Feinblatt, Rothman, Hoffberger & Hollander.